 History and TV

-I thoroughly enjoyed the Channel 4 drama series The Devil’s Whore.
+I thoroughly enjoyed the Channel 4 drama series The Devil’s Whore and live tweet while soaking up the beautiful Versailles series.
 Non-fiction series such as Lucy Worsley’s Harlots, Housewives and Heroines and Sam Willis’ Highwaymen, Pirates and Rogues are rich in period detail.
 And if a BBC Drama producer is reading this, many of The Musketeers props and locations would lend themselves to the world of Lady Laurette Miles…

-I’ve studied some of the papers saved by John Thurloe, Cromwell’s spymaster.
+I’ve studied some of the papers saved by John Thurloe, Oliver Cromwell’s spymaster.
 These are packed with intrigues across Europe – check out my article For Your Eyes Only.
 Dr. Nadine Akkerman’s work about the so-called European espionage ‘black chambers’ has been invaluable – see my seventeenth century resources page.
-This year she’s scheduled to publish a book about unknown seventeenth century female spies.
+She’s just published a fantastic book about seventeenth century female spies.

 How I write historical novels